KRahim859/CPS_HIDS/README.md

 This Gcode dataset enabled the creation of a Host based Intrusion Detection System (HIDS) on a Raspberry Pi4, which can be smoothly integrated into automated manufacturing workflows in 3D printers and CNC machines.
 The developed methodology can effortlessly extend to resource-constrained CPS and larger Systems of Systems (SoS).

-Our HIDS incorporates context-aware security models tailored to meet the operational environment's requirements, including critical physical limits, thresholds, and behavioral anomalies.
-We have introduced an independent, lightweight HIDS with a signature-based ruleset, augmented by ML and DL-based anomaly detection models.
-A decision engine will assess whether commands are legitimate or malicious, thus permitting or blocking instructions from the local CPS execution queue.
-A feedback loop can enhance its detection engine by formulating new signatures or detecting new anomalies.
-This feedback also offers sensory data for the management and oversight of CPS devices or systems of systems.
-The proposed CPS-HIDS on RPi4 executes real-time processing of instructions from either remote or local administrators for a locally deployed CPS.
-Signature-based detection provides precise protection against known attacks with minimal processing load.
-For anomaly detection using ML and DL techniques, we are testing memory-efficient and compact pre-trained models appropriate for a resource-limited processing unit in an independent HIDS.
-The goal is to identify simple algorithms capable of conducting limited learning within CPS environments.
+Our Host Intrusion Detection System (HIDS) is designed to fit the specific needs of the CPS' operational environment, taking into account physical limits, thresholds, and abnormal behaviors.
+We have developed a lightweight, independent HIDS that combines a signature-based ruleset with machine learning (ML) and deep learning (DL) models for detecting anomalies.
+A decision engine checks if commands are safe or malicious, allowing or blocking them from the local CPS execution queue.
+The proposed CPS-HIDS processes instructions in real-time from either remote or local administrators in a CPS setup.
+The signature-based system efficiently detects known attacks with minimal computing power.
+For anomaly detection, we are experimenting with compact, memory-efficient ML and DL models suited to the limited resources of an independent HIDS.
+The aim is to use simple algorithms capable of learning and adapting within the CPS environment.

 ## Dataset Description